kharsh21/LRUChat/README.md

-# Chat-List-Using-LRU-Cache-WhatsApp-
+#LRUChat

-Implemented a chat application chat list using Least Recently Used Cache.
-An LRU cache is designed by combining two data structures: a Doubly Linked List and a Hash Map.
-It provides insertion, deletion, and searching in constant time.
-When a message from a new chat arrives, it will be inserted at the top of the chat list.
-If the message is from an existing conversation, then it will update the chat position to the top.
+Developed a chat application with a chat list using an LRU Cache mechanism, seamlessly managing insertion, deletion, and search operations for efficient handling of messages.
+The implementation leverages a combination of a Doubly Linked List and a Hash Map, ensuring constant-time performance.
+Incoming messages update the chat list, placing new conversations at the top and repositioning existing ones for optimal accessibility.